aidanfoo96/MINUUR/README.md

 MINUUR is still in development - any feedback is welcome!
 Please contact: 248064@lstmed.ac.uk or dm me on Twitter: https://twitter.com/fooheesoon

 # MINUUR - Microbial INsight Using Unmapped Reads
 MINUUR is a snakemake pipeline to extract unmapped whole genome shotgun sequencing reads and utilise a range of metagenomic analyses to characterise host-associated microbes.
+Orginally, MINUUR was intended to be used for the extraction of mosquito-associated bacterial symbionts, however, its application can be used in other host-associated WGS data.
 MINUUR aims to leverage pre-existing WGS data to 'scavenge' for microbial information pertaining to host associated microbiomes - the key advantage being metagenomic reads as inputs to produce species level classifications, functional inference and assembly of metagenome assembled genomes (MAGs).

 MINUUR utilises several softwares in its pipeline:
 - Kraken2 to classify microbial taxa to species level from read sequences